thomasdij/sunrenintl-site/README.md

 - **Design Integration:** Export Figma designs to HTML/CSS and adapt them to the website
 - **SEO:** Technical and on-page SEO optimization for better search engine visibility

-## To Do for Kyle

-- Create favicon

 ## Admin Accounts

 # Usernames